 The Bible talks about prayer quite a bit.
-All prayer really is, though, is simply talking to God, just like you were talking to anyone else.
-You can talk to God out loud, like you would to me, or you can just talk to him in your head.
+Prayer is simply talking to God, just like you were talking to anyone else.
+You can talk to God out loud, like you would to a friend, or you can just talk to him in your head.
 Either way, he hears you.
-Throughout your day, you can just spontaneously talk to God at any time; that's prayer.
+Because Jesus is our conduit to God, we pray in Jesus' name, and we traditionally end our prayers with the word "Amen", which means "so be it."
+You don't need to follow any special formula for prayer; just say what's on your heart.
+Throughout your day, you can spontaneously talk to God at any time; that's prayer.
 Besides spontaneous prayers, having a daily prayer time is important.
-As much as prayer is talked about in church, a lot of people haven't really worked on making their daily prayer time more effective.
 Prayer isn't a difficult thing, but like many things, it's more effective if you have a plan or a strategy.
-I've tried to put some pointers in writing here to help you.
+This page lists some pointers here to help you.
 FYI, if you're more of a visual learner, check out the movie War Room, which is all about the power of having a prayer strategy.

 1. Why define a prayer strategy?